oaizab/minishell/README.md

 # Minishell

-Minishell is a simple Unix shell written in C, designed to provide a basic command-line interface with features inspired by the Bash shell.
+Minishell is a Unix shell written in C, designed to provide a basic command-line interface with features inspired by the Bash shell.
 It is a part of the 42 School curriculum and aims to implement various functionalities commonly found in popular shells.

 ## Features